-In this paper, the operational performance of two single-barrier three-phase systems was investigated using hardware-in-the-loop system.
+The operational performance of two three-phase systems was investigated using hardware-in-the-loop system.
 Type A system had a barrier at the start of both frontage road phases, whereas Type B system had a barrier at the end of both frontage road phases.
-The modified phasing design was developed and implemented in the controller to emulate the two phasing systems.
+The modified phasing design was developed and implemented into the signal controller to emulate the two phasing systems.
 From the analysis results, following conclusions can be drawn.

-The operational performance of the two three-phase controls was similar in terms of average delay.
+The operational performance of the two threephase controls was similar in terms of average delay.
 However, the two phasing systems showed performance differences in terms of stops.

 The delay performance of each phasing strategy was generally dependent on the traffic pattern and spacing.
 Type B was a better strategy when frontage roads had heavy traffic demand.
-Type A phasing outperformed Type B phasing for all cases when the spacing was wider than 600 ft.
-However, the two phasing strategies gave almost identical delay when the traffic patterns of each intersection were balanced.
-The trend of delay function showed that the minimum delay ramp spacing could be found between 400 ft and 600 ft.
+Type A phasing outperformed Type B phasing for all cases when the spacing was wider than 600ft.
+The trend of delay function showed that the minimum delay ramp spacing could be found between 400ft and 600ft.